…or a more catchy title for a health update. (Hey, I had to get you to read this somehow!)

 Alrighty…so, after perusing my blog, I realize the last update I shared was regarding surgery…that was back in November!
 Not a ton has happened between now and then, I mean, at least not physically or procedurally, but I’ve realized some things on this stretch of the trip, and felt like sharing those musings with you…the unsuspecting public.
 This will be the first of a few longer posts, so feel free to skim…I won’t be offended.

 Recovery went all right after surgery (which was 11/08/2014).
 No major set backs, aside from the hard hit I took from the anesthesia.
 By about the third or fourth day I was back to being coherent and actually remember things going on around me.
 Our post-op appointment was scheduled for the day before Thanksgiving.
 (Side note – I was just rummaging through all my other notes, posts on other sites, etc to make sure I didn’t stray from the facts – you think I can find it?!
-I SWEAR I wrote this down somewhere…hmm…Have I ever mentioned dementia runs in the family?)
-The appointment was in the afternoon, which was nice – no need to return to work…which turned out to be a huge blessing.
+I SWEAR I wrote this down somewhere…hmm…) The appointment was in the afternoon, which was nice – no need to return to work…which turned out to be a huge blessing.

 I was so anxious and stressed over this appointment – I mean, we knew what was wrong, but there didn’t really seem to be many options for us.
 Sitting in the doctor’s office – not an exam room, but his actual office – didn’t help!
 He came in, and explained again the condition of my innards, and shows us the images from surgery.
 Holy sticky mess, Batman!
 You know when you step in bubble gum – it spreads out, like a web, and attaches to anything that comes into contact with it.
 That’s what it looks like; the endometriosis adhesions are attached to my bowel and bladder, which are “glued” together in front of my uterus and ovaries.